oussama-tahri/Digital-Banking/README.md

 ## Backend

 The backend of the Digital Banking Application is built with Spring Boot.
 It provides RESTful APIs to perform various operations on bank accounts and customers.
 The backend architecture follows a layered approach, consisting of the following components:

+### Security

+The backend implements security using JWT (JSON Web Token) to ensure secure authentication and authorization.
+When a user logs in successfully, the backend generates a JWT token containing the user's roles (user or admin) as claims.
+This token is then returned to the frontend and stored securely in the browser.

 ### Controllers